lingtalfi/Light_RealGenerator/personal/mydoc/pages/realgen-configuration-block.md

         # The tag {app_dir} can be used, and will be replaced with the actual "application root directory".
         target_dir: {app_dir}/config/data/Light_Kit_Admin/Light_Realist/generated

+        # The title of the list, defaults to:
+        # - {label} list
+        # The generic tags (see the list description comment) can be used to replace some part of the title by
+        # dynamic values.
+        ?title: {label} list

         # Bool=true, whether to add the use_micro_permission setting in the request declaration.
         # See the miscellaneous section of the realist conception notes for more details: